tahajadid/ScrapeDataWebVBA/README.md

 ## Code Part

-To use my VBA Code when you download it, you need first to let all the Macros works on your Machine That's why the first step is going to Macros security : &nbsp;
+To use my VBA Code when you download it, you need first to let all the Macros works on your Machine That's why the first step is going to Macros security : &nbsp;&nbsp;

 ![image](https://github.com/tahajadid/ScrapeDataWebVBA/blob/main/img/securite1.jpg)

-Go to Macros settings, And Select the Last one (Active all the Macros..), Then select the Last checkBox as shown : &nbsp;
+Go to Macros settings, And Select the Last one (Active all the Macros..), Then select the Last checkBox as shown :&nbsp;

 ![image](https://github.com/tahajadid/ScrapeDataWebVBA/blob/main/img/securite2.jpg)